 International

-century the game was being played in many countries, but
+nineteenth century the game was being played in many

 It was not until 1901 that the first international took